| Real Name | Wesley Earl Craven |

 (m.
 1984; div.
 1987)Iya Labunka (m.
 2004) |

-Wesley Earl Craven (August 2, 1939 – August 30, 2015) was an American film director, screenwriter, producer, actor, and editor.
-Amongst his prolific filmography, Craven was best known for his pioneering work in the horror genre, particularly slasher films, where he mixed horror cliches with humor and satire.[1][2][3]
-Craven has commonly been recognized as one of the greatest masters of the horror genre due to the cultural impact and influence of his work.[4][5][6][7][8][9]
+Wesley Earl Craven (August 2, 1939 – August 30, 2015) was an American filmmaker.
+Amongst his prolific filmography, Craven worked primarily in the horror genre, particularly slasher films, where he mixed horror cliches with humor.[1][2][3]
+Craven has been recognized as one of the masters of the horror genre.[4][5][6][7][8][9]

-Craven received several accolades across his career, which includes a Scream Award, a Sitges Film Festival Award, a Fangoria Chainsaw Award, and nominations for a Saturn Award and several other film festivals.
+Craven received several accolades across his career, which includes a Scream Award, a Sitges Film Festival Award, a Fangoria Chainsaw Award, and nominations for a Saturn Award.
 In 1995, he was honored by the Academy of Science Fiction, Fantasy and Horror Films with the Life Career Award, for his accomplishments in the horror genre.
 In 2012, the New York City Horror Film Festival awarded Craven the Lifetime Achievement Award.[10]

 On August 30, 2015, aged 76, Craven died of a brain tumor at his home in Los Angeles.[11][12]